Autodesk Info360 Plant | 2025, 2024 Features

 Advanced analytics and KPIs

 Use custom and purpose-built KPIs for water and wastewater treatment to measure headworks loading, chemical use, sludge blanket, BNR, blower, compressor, disinfection, energy use, emissions, and performance against permits.
-Improve situational awareness, optimise responses, and minimise adverse impact with water-specific data processing and business intelligence tools.
+Improve situational awareness, optimize responses, and minimize adverse impact with water-specific data processing and business intelligence tools.

 Interactive process flow diagrams